chase-sabanski/vuln_formatters/README.md

 		# I need a script that organizes that assigns a model to an analyst based on who has the most occurrences of that model in a ticket.
 		# Sl_assignment
 	> Make sure analyst list is up to date

+Cynerio Vuln Formatter Instructions
+1. In Risks > List, filter by:
+a.
+Status  Verified
+b.
+Risk Type  Vulnerability
+c.
+Device Class  IoMT
+d.
+Risk Level  Critical (optional)
+2. Pull a CSV export of the results and name it “cynerio_vulns”.
+a.
+Required columns:
+i.
+ID
+ii.
+Name
+iii.
+Description
+iv.
+Model
+v.
+IP
+vi.
+MAC
+vii.
+Vendor
+viii.
+OS
+ix.
+Site
+x.
+CVSS
+xi.
+Risk Level
+3. In Assets > List, filter by:
+a.
+Device Class  IoMT
+4. Pull a CSV export of the results and name it “cynerio_iomt_report”.
+a.
+Required columns:
+i.
+Asset ID
+ii.
+MAC
+5. In a folder that only contains the cynerio_iomt_report.csv and the cynerio_vulns.csv, paste the cynerio_vuln_formatter.py script.
+6. Double-click the python script.
+If successful, another file named formatted_cynerio_vulns will appear.
+Spot check the outputted CSV for errors before uploading to Swimlane.